rmit-ir/SummaryRank/README.md

 such as data imports, representations/features generation, and feature vectors split/join operations (for SVMLight format), to make ranking experiments easy.

-As of January 2016, this package supports the following sets of features:
+This package supports the following sets of features:

 * Query-biased summarization features from Metzler and Kanungo (2008)
 * ESA and Word2Vec features from Chen et al. (2015)